Online Master’s in School Counseling Degree

 Pursuing a graduate degree in counseling can equip you with the skills to intervene and provide support for children and adolescents facing difficult school-related and personal issues.
 Additionally, you will receive training on effectively collaborating with parents, guardians and school personnel with an eye toward cultivating a school environment that meets the unique needs of your students.

 As a Christian university, GCU designs programs with a faith-integrated curriculum that reflects the university’s Christian worldview.
-At GCU, you have the opportunity to develop into more than a school counselor — you can grow into a compassionate servant leader with strong ethics and morals that can help make a positive difference in the lives of children.
+At GCU, you can develop into more than a school counselor — you can grow into a compassionate servant leader with strong ethics and morals that can help make a positive difference in the lives of children.

 Upon completing the master’s degree in school counseling, you will be expected to have the necessary tools to help struggling young learners overcome obstacles while they prepare for the next step in their educational journey.
 Continuing education provides aspiring school counselors with opportunities to: